| |

 • Buttery Crumb Topping: Sauté 1 cup of Panko breadcrumbs in 2 tablespoons of butter and sprinkle over the finished pasta.

-• Caramelized Onions: Cook 1 cup of thinly sliced onions until golden brown and stir them in before serving.
+• Caramelized Onions: Cook 1 cup of thinly sliced onions until golden brown and stir them in at the end.

 • Jalapeños: Stir in ½ cup of chopped pickled or fresh jalapeños.